1.01 Definitions. In this By-law and all other By-laws of the Association, unless the context otherwise requires;

 13.01 Aim of Chapter.
 The aim of any Chapter of the Association is to provide a more specialised focus for events and communications.

 13.02 Establishment of Chapter.
-Upon the formal written petition of not less than four (4) Members, including a designated Coordinator responsible for the Chapter, the Vice-President responsible for Chapters and Membership and the Chapters and Membership Committee shall be empowered to establish a Chapter of the Association.
-The Coordinator of the Chapter shall liaise with the Membership Committee to ensure consistency across the Association’s platforms and mediums.
+Upon the formal written petition of not less than four (4) Members, including a designated Coordinator responsible for the Chapter, the Vice-President responsible for Chapters and the Membership Committee shall be empowered to establish a Chapter of the Association.
+The Coordinator of the Chapter shall liaise with the Chapters and Membership Committee to ensure consistency across the Association’s platforms and mediums.

 13.03 Membership in Chapter.
 All Members of a Chapter must also be Members of the Association.
 Unless explicitly agreed by the Executive Committee, no additional membership fee other than that of the Association shall be needed to be Member of a said Chapter.

 13.04 Website and Communications of Chapter.
 The Chapter may publish a newsletter and is invited to do so through the Association’s management system for newsletters.
 Such communications and others, as additional websites, may be developed providing the information presented is consistent with the goals of the Association and the content published on its main website.

 13.05 Chapter Events.
 Regional or thematic symposiums, or Chapter-based seminars, may be held by the Chapter.
 Such Events may be coordinated in partnership with the Conferences and Events Committee.

 13.06 By-laws.
 Each Chapter may pass its own By-laws and regulations provided that such By-laws or regulations are compatible with the goals and the By-laws of the Association.